bxlab/cmdb-quantbio/assignments/lab/genome_assembly/assignment/index.md

 ## Assignment Overview

-In this assignment, you are given a set of unassembled reads from a mysterious pathogen that contains a secret message encoded someplace in the genome.
+In this assignment, you will first implement a short programming exercise and then perform a genomic analysis from short read data.
+For the genomic analysis you are given a set of unassembled reads from a mysterious pathogen that contains a secret message encoded someplace in the genome.
 The secret message will be recognizable as a novel insertion of sequence not found in the reference.
-Your task is to assess the quality of the reads, assemble the genome, identify, and decode the secret message.
-If all goes well the secret message should decode into a recognizable english text, otherwise doublecheck your coordinates and try again.
+Your task is to assemble the genome, then identify and decode the secret message.
+If all goes well, the secret message should decode into recognizable english text, otherwise double-check your coordinates and try again.

 For tips on how to run the tools that you need for this assignment, look in the `Resources` section below.

-Finally, keep track of all commands that you use in a text or markdown file.
+Finally, keep track of all commands that you use in a README markdown file.
 You will need to submit this along with any graphs or images.

 ## Data

-The reads and reference genome are in a zipped folder here: `~/cmdb-quantbio/assignments/lab/genome_assembly/extra_data/asm.tgz`.
+The reads and reference genome are in a zipped folder here: `~/cmdb-quantbio/assignments/lab/genome_assembly/extra_data/asm.tar.gz`.
 Copy this file to the `answers` directory you made for this assignment.

-After copying the zipped folder, you'll need to extract it with `tar -zxvf <filename.tgz>`.
+After copying the zipped folder, you'll need to extract it with `tar -zxvf <filename.tar.gz>`.
 You should get 7 files:
 1. dna-decode.py
 2. frag180.1.fq
 3. frag180.2.fq